Sarah-Nicole Robles: Early life and education

 Sarah-Nicole Robles was born on December 20, 1991, in New Jersey, United States.
 She is of Puerto Rican descent.
 She grew up in Paterson, New Jersey until she was 8, then moved to Fair Lawn.
 Robles attended the Bergen County Academies in Hackensack, where she studied the performing arts.
 She attended the Carnegie Mellon University in Pittsburgh, Pennsylvania, graduating with a Bachelor of Fine Arts, with a major in acting and a minor in gender studies.
 She also completed a training program for stage and film at Vassar Powerhouse Theatre.

 Career

 Robles made her acting debut in a 2011 short film 17 Days by Moment Media.
 Soon after she started acting in commercials In 2015, she moved to Los Angeles, California.
 She had various television and film roles, including the voice acting.

 From 2018 to 2023, she voiced Luz Noceda, the main character in the animated television series The Owl House, that aired from 2020 to 2023.
 For her role in The Owl House, she was nominated twice, in 2021, and 2022, for the Imagen Awards, in the Best Voice-Over Actor, in the television subcategory.

-Robles is going to voice Marjorie, one of main characters of the upcoming 2025 indie animated short film Burned directed by Paula Rhodes.
+Robles also portrayed Marjorie, one of main characters of the 2025 short film Burned directed by Paula Rhodes.

 She has also worked with Audible, recording for a 2024 audiobook of The Ghost Job by Greg van Eekhout.